-- What experiences and people were especially significant?
+- And what experiences and people were especially significant?

 - What are the stories in your experiences?

-- What are the core messages in each experience/story?
+- And what are the core messages in each experience/story?
 What have some of your life stories taught you?

 - How do you relate these stories to how your values have formed over time?